kmaaallen/unicorn-attractor-milestone/README.md

 - As a unicorn attractor developer I want to be able to see tickets from end users
-- As a unicorn attractor developer I want to be able to collect payment to fund extra work to fix issues and develop new requests
+- As a unicorn attractor developer I want to be able to collect payment to fund work to fix issues and develop new requests
 - As a unicorn attractor developer I want to be able to update all tickets, move them to the appropriate queue and add additional information
 - As a unicorn attractor developer I want to be able to collect subscription payments securely and have a view of my subscribers
 - As a unicorn attractor developer I want to restrict access to the features module based on subscription level.
 - As a unicorn attractor developer I want to recieve messages from users via a contact form so I can act on them if necessary

 I also created some basic wireframes, which I used as the starting point for my designs.

 I wanted to use a kanban style board to display tickets as I find this visually appealing and it seems logical to have this as a quick view of where tickets are sitting.
 I wanted to keep the design relatively simple and with high contrast colours.